andersy005/talks/presentations/2022/ams-keynote.md

 - Contribute code upstream either to mainline packages or new subpackages <!-- .element: class="fragment" data-fragment-index="3" -->
 - Co-write grant proposals with maintainers of the core project <!-- .element: class="fragment" data-fragment-index="4" -->

-Note: an inordinate amount of work is required to keep software up-to-date and this is not typically “fun” work.
-It is what most professional developers are paid to do, but it is not what lights the fire in the heart of a developer wanting to do free after-hours work on a project.
-(1) You can build teaching materials like blogposts, how-to guides, and online tutorials that assist the non-early-adopters to transition more smoothly.
+Note: (1) You can build teaching materials like blogposts, how-to guides, and online tutorials that assist the non-early-adopters to transition more smoothly.
 You can provide in-person teaching at conferences and meetings common to your community.
 It’s likely that the open source ecosystem that you’re transitioning to already has materials that you can copy-and-modify for your domain.
 (2) If you are a supervisor, You should explicitly give your time within the work schedule to continue these activities.
 The work that they do may not be explicitly within scope for your institution, but having them active within the core of a project makes sure that the mission of your institution will be well represented in the future of the open source project.
-(4) If your institution provides or applies for external funding, consider writing up a grant proposal that has your institution and the OSS project collaborating for a few years.
+Maintaining a widely cited software project should convey academic bona fides on par with writing a widely cited paper (4) If your institution provides or applies for external funding, consider writing up a grant proposal that has your institution and the OSS project collaborating for a few years.
 You focus on your domain and leave the OSS project maintainers to handle some of the gritty technical details that you anticipate will arise.
 Most of those details are hopefully things that are general purpose and that they wanted to fix anyway.
 It’s usually pretty easy to find a set of features that both parties would be very happy to see completed.

 <!--s-->